10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, TM, BRK.A)

 This is what traders are talking about.

-The US and Mexico are overhauling NAFTA.
-The preliminary agreement says 75% of a car must originate in a NAFTA country (currently 62.5%) and that 40% to 45% of a car or truck's content must be made by workers earning more than $16 an hour.
+The US and Mexico move to overhaul NAFTA.
+A preliminary agreement says 75% of a tariff-free car must originate in a NAFTA country (up from 62.5%) and that 40% to 45% of a car or truck's content must be made by workers earning more than $16 an hour.

-The Trump administration is throwing $4.7 billion at US farmers to try and make up for their trade war pain.
-Soybean farmers — who have been hit particularly hard by the trade war with China — will receive $3.6 billion of aid.
+The Trump administration is throwing $4.7 billion at US farmers to try to make up for trade-war pain.
+Soybean farmers — who have been hit particularly hard by the US's trade war with China — are to receive $3.6 billion of aid.

 Aramco has lost its unlimited access to Saudi Arabia's oil reserves.
 The state-run oil giant had its access to the kingdom's oil and gas reserves reduced to a 40-year supply, the Financial Times says.